rlrGIT/iWantToHackTheBox/modules/Learning-Process/Mindset.md

 ### What is my goal for this course?

-#### TODO 500 words specific on what I want to get out of this course?
+#### TODO: 500 words specific on what I want to get out of this course?

 ------